 The verdict is still out on whether monk-fruit actually raises insulin or not.
 We know it doesn’t raise blood glucose and this article on Pubmed shows that it has minimal effect on insulin levels.

 The powdered version of MCT oil is fine to take on keto as long as you can afford it and don’t mind the artificial sweeteners.
-You are paying a little extra for the convenience, but the powder doesn’t last as long and is more expensive.
+You are paying a little extra for the convenience, but the powder doesn’t last as long as advertised and it is more expensive.

 Use MCT oil to help you become keto-adapted.